 On this blog you will find:

 It makes a unique traveller being gluten-free AND a vegetarian, there’s that little bit extra organisation needed to ensure there will be the right food available but gluten free travel is a pleasure, not a burden.
-So far I’ve travelled Morocco as a coeliac, volunteered in the West Bank, visited Germany, France, Réunion Island, India and all kinds of places across the UK.
+So far I’ve travelled Morocco as a coeliac, volunteered in the West Bank, visited Germany, France, Réunion Island, India, Brazil and all kinds of places across the UK.

 because for me being coeliac is all about having a good relationship with food – viewing it as a valuable source of nutrients.
 Putting together freshly prepared ingredients and cooking a meal from scratch is nurturing your self.
 And with all the damage our insides have put up with from eating gluten previous to diagnosis, it deserves some wholesome, nutritious, fresh and hand cooked grub!
 I was brought up a vegetarian so that plays a big role in my recipes and the way I view food.

 Another important aspect of food, for me, is the way in which it is sourced.
 Local veg, organic where possible, fair trade if sourced from afar and an awareness of where food comes from.
 If I did eat meat, I would only eat organic, free range and responsibly reared animals.
 On my WWOOF trip I inquired into sustainable living and learnt all about organic growing.

 as I suss out trying to get my body to 100% health and moving forward from illness.

 Jasmine Irving is a writer, traveller, TEFL English Teacher and qualified yoga teacher.